Efficiently solving the harmonic model predictive control formulation: ADMM solver for HMPC

 where $M_q$ and $M_b$ are the matrices given by

-Although matrices $M_q$ and $M_b$ are generally dense, this approach may be favorable due to the fact that HMPC is of particular interest when using a small prediction horizon, leading to relatively small-dimensional matrices, where the sparsity of the LDL$\T$ approach may not outweigh its higher dimensions and computational cost.
+Although matrices $M_q$ and $M_b$ are generally dense, we find this approach is often favorable compared to sparse approaches due to the fact that HMPC is of particular interest when using a small prediction horizon, leading to relatively small-dimensional matrices, where the advantages of the sparse approaches are no longer meaningful.
 We also note that only the first $n_x$ columns of $M_b$ are required, since all the elements of $b$ are always zero with the exception of the first $n_x$.